lgatto/TeachingMaterial/pages/fork.md

 ---
 layout: page
 title: Contribute to someone's repository
-description: Git/GitHub Guide: contributing to someone's repository
+description: Contributing to someone's GitHub repository
 ---

 Say you want to contribute changes to someone else's repository (eg,